neilg63/geotime/README.md

 * un: Unix timestamp.
 Dates before midnight 1 Jan 1970 UTC are negative integers.
 * zn: Canonical zone name if known e.g. Asia/Kolkata or Europe/Amsterdam (this will avoid an extra GeoNames lookup and may be marginally faster)

-If no time can be matched, the current time will be used.
+If no time is specified, the current time will be used.

 ### Reponse